 Use what you’ve learned to map out your recurring revenue price points, options and features, thinking about:

-- Which price points will drive adoption and a solid customer lifetime value?
+Which price points will drive adoption and a solid customer lifetime value.

-Sales goals will help you develop a process and plan the exact activities for hitting those goals (activity-based selling is always a great way to plan, regardless of the revenue model you’re using).
+These sales goals will help you develop a process and plan the exact activities for hitting those goals (activity-based selling is always a great way to plan, regardless of the revenue model you’re using).

 As a result, you’ll be able to keep track of your team’s progress at all times.

-It’s not just your sales approach that’s changing—it’s a cross-functional transformation for every team, including marketing, billing, customer service, product and more.
+It’s not just your sales approach that’s changing.
+It’s a cross-functional transformation for every team, including marketing, billing, customer service, product and more.

 Include all departments in this process and map out key business capabilities and responsibilities that support a recurring revenue model.
 In this process, you may find the need for new tools and opportunities to automate parts of processes like marketing and sales.

-- Start of the rollout of your monthly or annual recurring revenue offering
+The start of the rollout of your monthly or annual recurring revenue offering

-- Length of the transition period (if all customers need to be moved to the new model)
+The length of the transition period (if all customers need to be moved to the new model)

-- Start of the customer notification process
+The start of the customer notification process

-- Rollout of changes to marketing and messaging (website, product/service descriptions, ads, etc.)
+The rollout of changes to marketing and messaging (website, product/service descriptions, ads, etc.)

 This is especially the case if you’re moving fully from a one-time payment to a recurring payment model.
 Your customers need to have time to:

-- Budget for this change
+Budget for the change

-- Ask questions and get answers from you
+Ask questions and get answers from you

-- Get support from you during this transition
+Get support from you during the transition

 Tracking your recurring revenue payments effectively enables you to:

-- Accurately forecast monthly and annual recurring revenue and plan accordingly
+Accurately forecast monthly and annual recurring revenue and plan accordingly

-- Spot any missed payments in real time
+Spot any missed payments in real time

-- Have data at your fingertips to better maintain customer relationships
+Have data at your fingertips to better maintain customer relationships

-- Know who your best customers are and leverage those relationships to bring in more revenue
+Know who your best customers are and leverage those relationships to bring in more revenue

 Start with what you already have.
 Collaborate with your sales, marketing, product, finance and other teams to uncover ways you can introduce and/or scale recurring revenue in your company.
-Use these insights to create your recurring revenue offerings and set your sales goals.
+Use these important metrics to create your recurring revenue offerings and set your sales goals.

 Before you know it, you’ll be reaping the benefits of recurring revenue and hitting your new sales goals.
 And if you’re using an intuitive and flexible CRM like Pipedrive, the process becomes easy to track and manage.